Goose Gap AVA

-"Goose Gap" refers to a saddle between Goose Mountain to the west and Badger and Candy Mountains to the east within the vast Columbia Valley.
+The name refers to the saddle landform pass between Goose Mountain to the west and Badger and Candy Mountains to the east within the vast Columbia Valley.
 Both geographies are within its appellation boundaries which are named for being a common pathway for migratory waterfowl.

 In 1998, the first grapevines were planted in the area by Arvid Monson.
-Within the approximately 8129 acre AVA, there are two commercial vineyards cultivating 1800 acre and only one winery.
+Within the approximately 8129 acre viticultural area, there are two commercial vineyards cultivating 1800 acre and only one winery.
 The primary varietals produced are Cabernet Sauvignon, Chardonnay, Merlot and Syrah.

+The wine region is the fifth sub-appellation entirely within the Yakima Valley and the sixteenth in the expansive Columbia Valley sandwiched on a northwest–southeast axis between neighboring viticultural areas Red Mountain and the minute Candy Mountain.